linonetwo/rescript-service-worker-loader/README.md

 # rescript-service-worker-loader

-Enable web worker-loader for your create-react-app project.
+Enable serviceworker-webpack-plugin for your create-react-app project.

 ## Usage